FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

     ##### Conference Type

     * **Preconditions**.
+The user should press the button Filter by Type.

     * **Normal Flow**.
         1. The user selects the option that shows the conference types.
-        2. On the map, only conferences occurring between these two dates will appear.
+        2. On the map, the user will only see the conferences of that type.

     ##### Date

     * **Preconditions**.
-Before filtering by date, the user should press the button to filter conferences.
+The user should press the button Filter by Date.

     * **Normal Flow**.
         1. The user scrolls the sidebar, selecting the start and deadline date.
+        1. The user selects the button Apply Date Filter.
-        2. On the map, only conferences that occur between these two dates will appear.
+        1. On the map, only conferences that occur between these two dates will appear.

     ##### Saved Conferences

     * **Preconditions**.
-Before filtering by saved conferences the user should be logged in and have at least one saved conference.
+The user should press the button Saved Conferences.
     * **Normal Flow**.
         1. The user selects the option to only show the saved conferences.
-        1. If the user is logged in, only the saved conferences will appear on the map.
+        1. Only the saved conferences will appear on the map.

-    * **Exception Flow**.
-        1. The user selects the option to only show the saved conferences.
-        3. If the user isn't logged in or doesn't have any saved conference, nothing will happen.

 ### User stories